greenkev/greenkev.github.io/_personal_projects/MiscellaneousWoodworkingProjects.md

 <img src='/images/miscStool.jpg'>

 One day I came across some of Muybridge's "Animal Locomotion" scans on a public domain database and was reminded of some of my literature reviews during grad school.
 I thought it would be a really nice piece of wall art for my home office to have a trio of plantigrade running, digitigrade running, and quadruped galloping.
-So I dug through the versions I could find, did some minor edits for arragement and exposure, and got them printed.
+So I dug through the versions I could find, did some minor edits for arrangement and exposure, and got them printed.
 I then made a set of mortise and tenon picture frames for them.
 <img src='/images/miscMuybridge.jpg'>